mattjohnlee/nosh-avl/index.md

 </ul>

 <div class="welcome">
-	<p><strong>Welcome!</strong> We are a micro bakery in Asheville, NC offering small batch bagels, bialys and other nostalgic baked goods.
-We currently take orders by request only and for pick up in North Asheville.
+	<p><strong>Welcome!</strong> We are a micro bakery in Asheville, NC offering small batch bagels, bialys, and more, all made using locally milled organic flours. </p>
+	<p>Our bagels are long-fermented for loads of flavor, then boiled in malt syrup, and finally baked to a perfect balance of outer crust and chewy interior.</p>
+	<p>We currently take orders by request for pick up in North Asheville.
 Take a glance at our offerings and <a href="mailto:hello@noshavl.com">send us a note</a> to place an order.
 We can’t wait to bake you something to nosh on.</p>
 </div>

 <ul class="menu">